Tibetan sovereignty debate: Third-party views

-Under the terms of the Simla Accord, the British government's position was that China held suzerainty over Tibet but not full sovereignty.
+Under the terms of the Simla Convention, the British government's position was that China held suzerainty over Tibet but not full sovereignty.
 By 2008, it was the only state still to hold this view.
 David Miliband, the British Foreign Secretary, described the previous position as an anachronism originating in the geopolitics of the early 20th century.
 Britain revised this view on 29 October 2008, when it recognised Chinese sovereignty over Tibet by issuing a statement on its website.
 The Economist reported at that time that although the British Foreign Office's website did not use the word sovereignty, officials at the Foreign Office said "it means that, as far as Britain is concerned, 'Tibet is part of China.
 Full stop.'"

 In 2008, European Union leader José Manuel Barroso stated that the EU recognized Tibet as integral part of China: On 1 April 2009, the French Government reaffirmed its position on the Tibet issue.

 In 2014, U.S. President Barack Obama stated that "We recognize Tibet as part of the People's Republic of China.
 We are not in favor of independence."

 This lack of legal recognition makes it difficult for international legal experts sympathetic to the Tibetan Government in Exile to argue that Tibet formally established its independence.
 On the other hand, in 1959 and 1960, the International Commission of Jurists concluded that Tibet had been independent between 1913 and 1950.

 While Canadian foreign policy and Canada's policy toward Tibet is strictly limited to supporting human rights, Canada has nonetheless recognized that the Tibetan people's human rights expressly include their right to self-determination.

 Genocide allegations

-Groups such as the Madrid-based Committee to Support Tibet claim the death toll in Tibet since the 1950 People's Liberation Army invasion of Tibet to be 1,200,000 and have filed official charges of genocide against prominent Chinese leaders and officials.
-This figure has been disputed by Patrick French, a supporter of the Tibetan cause who was able to view the data and calculations, but rather, concludes a no less devastating death toll of half a million people as a direct result of Chinese policies.
+Groups such as the Madrid-based Committee to Support Tibet claim that since the People's Liberation Army's invasion of Tibet in 1950, the death toll in Tibet has been 1,200,000 and they have filed official charges of genocide against prominent Chinese leaders and officials.
+This figure has been disputed by Patrick French, a supporter of the Tibetan cause who was able to view the data and the calculations, instead, he concludes that a no less devastating death toll of half a million people was a direct result of Chinese policies.

 According to an ICJ (International Commission of Jurists) report released in 1960, there was no "sufficient proof of the destruction of Tibetans as a race, nation or ethnic group as such by methods that can be regarded as genocide in international law" found in Tibet.